 Published in Breaking news

-Today, on the other hand, it is factors related to the globalized society in which we live that are the main drivers of mass migration.
-We would include here the increase in inequality resulting from the brutal division of wealth and the persistence of huge differences between the quality of life in some countries and others -due to wars or oppressive political regimes-; the effects of climate change on human life, especially in the poorest countries; the globalization of the supply and demand for labor; or the global competition for talent.
+Today, however, it is factors related to the globalised society in which we live that are the main drivers of mass migration.
+These include increasing inequality as a result of the brutal division of wealth and the persistence of huge differences in quality of life between countries due to wars or oppressive political regimes; the effects of climate change on human life, especially in the poorest countries; the globalisation of labour supply and demand; and global competition for talent.
+On World Migrant Day, celebrated on 18 December, we will review this phenomenon.
+We will analyse its present, its causes and its past, in an attempt to reach the most accurate conclusion possible about its impact on current and future migration laws.

 International migration on the rise

-Forced displacement is one of the main reasons for the
+Forced displacement is one of the main reasons

 Comparison with the past